 "One of the attractions of Okinawa is that you can escape from the hectic pace of modern life and enjoy nature in an environment far from your everyday surroundings."

-“In Okinawa, there is often talk of fairies and trickster spirits living in these forests.
-They are hard to see in physical form, but you can appreciate their presence in the gentle sounds of nature and the rustling of the leaves on the trees,” Miltos says.
+"In Okinawa, there is often talk of fairies and trickster spirits living in these forests.
+They are hard to see in physical form, but you can appreciate their presence in the gentle sounds of nature and the rustling of the leaves of the trees," Miltos says.

 The forest bath seems to have refreshed me.
 I enjoyed the hour and a half trek.
 I admire the giant 100-year-old Quercus Miyagii-tree (Okinawa urashirogashi) that even several people can't stretch their arms around and with big plate roots that can hide a full-grown man.
 The tour ended with a smooth kayak ride back across the dam with the sun glittering on the surface, a different experience from the morning.